mirko-pace/articles/evcs_acsm_experiments.md

   ) %>%
   tidyr::drop_na()
 ```
-**Fit strategy:** Instead of collapsing the five locations into one treated group, we run one ASCM per treated station (donors = all non-treated stations), then pool effects across the five.
+Taking a slightly different approach to `multi_synth`, we run one ASCM per treated locations where the donors are all non-treated stations, then pool effects across all five.
 This keeps things interpretable (actual vs synthetic for each site) and lets covariates improve the pre-fit in a targeted way.

-**Model call (per treated location):** We pass covariates through the pipe in augsynth so the method balances on these predictors in the pre period, and we keep ridge augmentation for stability.
+Finally, we pass covariates in `augsynth` so the method balances on these predictors in the pre period, and we use Ridge Regression for stability in the augmentation process.

 ```r
 asyn <- augsynth(